rayjohnson/ape-challenge/README.md

 Well there can many improvements as this was done in only two days.
 The code is simplistic at this point and could be more robust in every area.

-I don't have any client side validartion - which would be worth adding next.
+I don't have any client side validation - which would be worth adding next.
 The bootstrap validation stuff would make for a cleaner UI.
 I probably would change the state field to be a drop down as well.